 Like the Stock Market, our Stock route is variable.
 Take advantage of beautiful Hines Drive and our two rest stops to create you own ride.
-This roundtrip ride from Downtown Northville is similar to the “Bond” route, but if you take the full ride, will take you to the end of Edward Hines Drive and onward to the Campus of the University of Michigan-Dearborn.
+This roundtrip ride from Downtown Northville is similar to the 10 Mile “Bond” route, but if you take the full ride, will take you to the end of Edward Hines Drive.
 Most of this ride will follow the Historic Edward Hines Park Drive and the Rouge River Gateway Trail.
-Feel free to explore the campus on your own before returning back to Northville.
 You can use the two rest stops on your outward and inward journeys.
-This full 40 mile ride should take approximately 3-4 hours at a moderate pace including stops.
+This full 34 mile ride should take approximately 3-4 hours at a moderate pace including stops.

 If you are planning a big ride this summer, take advantage of our Estate Plan route to put in some miles.
 Perfect for the serious/competitive rider, this roundtrip ride from Downtown Northville should take approximately 4-5 hours at a moderate pace including stops

-From E. Cady go to Griswold turn left to River St, turn right and go to 7 mile Rd, turn right; at the intersection of Hines Drive and 7 mile, make a left turn and go to 5 mile Rd., turn right and go to Ridge Rd and turn left and go to Powell Rd and turn right and go to Napier Rd and turn left and go to Ann Arbor Rd/Plymouth Rd and turn right.
-Continue on Ann Arbor/Plymouth Rd to Earhart Rd, turn left and go to Glazier Way and turn right to Huron Parkway continue north to Plymouth Rd and go through light continue to Nixon Rd and turn right to Pontiac Trail.
+From E. Cady go to Griswold turn left to River St, turn right and go to 7 mile Rd, turn right; at the intersection of Hines Drive and 7 mile, make a left turn and go east on Hines to light at 5 mile road.
+Turn right and stay on Hines to Northville Rd (traffic light), turn right and remain right to Starkweather Rd.
+Go to Farmer(watch some cracks in road), turn right, to Evergreen, turn left and go on Ann Arbor Road/Plymouth Rd, turn right, and continue down Ann Arbor Road/Plymouth to Town of Dixboro (FIRST FOOD STOP IF NEEDED AT DIXBORO METHODIST CHURCH with Restrooms).
+Continue on Ann Arbor/Plymouth Rd to Earhart Rd, turn left and go to Glacier Rd and turn right to Huron Parkway continue north to Plymouth Rd and go through light continue to Nixon Rd and turn right to Pontiac Trail.
 At this point, riders can turn right on Pontiac Trail to our Food Stop at Earhart and Pontiac Trail.(Indian Trails Golf Center) Rest room is available.
 After refreshing, go back down Pontiac Trail (to the West) and continue until Warren Rd; turn right and go to Whitmore Lake Rd and turn right.
 Continue down Whitmore Lake Rd until you get to 6 Mile Rd.
 Make a right turn and cross over I-23 and turn left onto Main ST just the other side of I-23 and go North to E Shore Rd (at Whitmore Lake) and turn right.
 Go on E. Shore Rd to Donna Lane or 7 mile Rd and turn right.
 Take 7 Mile Rd to Tower Rd (intersection of Angle Rd and 7 Mile) and turn left on Tower which turns back into 7 mile Rd.
 Take 7 mile east to Traffic Light at S. Rogers in Northville.
 Turn left onto S. Rogers and then turn right at W. Cady to start/finish.